 From the moment you register with us you are never alone.
 Our professional, dedicated team are here to help you to take back control, in a pleasant environment where you do not need to feel embarrassed or ashamed.
 We strongly believe in working together - loved ones can also be involved in the process through our relationship and family counselling.

-Our residential treatment takes place in the peaceful surroundings of our modern, private clinic in an attractive location near the beach in Alicante, Spain.
+Our residential treatment takes place in the peaceful surroundings of our modern, private clinics in Alicante and Malaga, Spain.
 Outpatient treatment is also available via secure videoconferencing.
 Treatment can be provided in English or Spanish.
 We look forward to helping you start a new and fulfilling life without gaming.

 Find out more in our brochure.